timofei-malygin/LaunchedEffectBug/README.md

 - the app will hide and open without a crash

 ## Actual
-- crashed because we call somemething after onSavedInstanceState.
+- crashed because we call something after onSavedInstanceState.

 ## Additional information and logs
 The application logs the lifecycle state and an event